 Even a quick read through the book of Proverbs reveals a common theme: the wise pursue knowledge, while fools despise learning.
-Repeatedly, Solomon emphasizes the connection between fearing God and gaining wisdom, because wisdom itself is from the Lord (see Proverbs 2:6, 8:35, and 15:33 to name a few).
+Repeatedly, Solomon emphasizes the connection between fearing God and gaining wisdom, because wisdom itself is from the Lord (see Proverbs 2:6, 8:35, 15:33).

 Although the Christian life does not consist solely of gaining knowledge about the Bible, knowing the word of God, and knowing how to apply it to everyday life, is beneficial for walking by faith, growing in our relationships, and identifying false teachings.

 Developing the skills of a keen, biblically-minded observer takes practice and instruction, and it is with this in mind that we welcome you to TFAB’s blog.
-Our goal here is to develop your skills as an observer of Scripture, so that you can grow in wisdom and become disciples who glorify God, testify of Christ, and edify each other even more effectively.
+Our goal here is to develop your skills as an observer of Scripture and the world, so that you can grow in wisdom and become disciples who glorify God, testify of Christ, and edify each other even more effectively.

 In the upper right of your screen (or beneath this post if you’re on a mobile device), you’ll see the different categories we’ll be covering.
 (These may grow and change as we become more established.)
 We will post weekly, with a regular rotation of topics, so if one of these doesn’t appeal to you, don’t worry: we will change it up often.
 Until then, read on for a better idea of what to expect.

 In this section, we’ll explore topics that relate specifically to theological views and philosophical concepts—religious and otherwise.
 Among other things, we will address theological terms that may not be in the everyday vocabulary of an average Christian, like “eschatology,” “apostasy,” or “diaspora.”